- Retrieving the value of a column

 SQLConnect("MyOracleDatabase", "User", "Pass", "", "ODBC")

 The SQL functions are used to insert tabulations into the items of the data files.
 The management of tabulations depends on the access mode used.

-1st case: Running a query in ODBC:
+1st case: Executing a query with ODBC:

-When running a query in ODBC, the tabulations are not retrieved by SQLAssociate
+When executing a query with ODBC, SQLAssociate

 Example: SQLAssociate and the tabulations in the items